COVID-19 Preparedness Plan

 Screening and Policies for Those Exhibiting Signs and Symptoms of COVID-19

-Employees and students will be informed of and encouraged to self-monitor for signs and symptoms of COVID-19.
+Employees and students will be informed of and required to self-monitor for signs and symptoms of COVID-19.
 The following policies and procedures are being implemented to assess health status prior to entering the campus and for employees and students to report when they are sick or experiencing symptoms.

 Employees or students who are feeling ill and/or are exhibiting COVID-19 symptoms are required to not report to work or attend class.